Rishthegreat/Notes/School/Civil Rights Movement.md

 	- One of the few Women in Alabama registered to vote
 - Many African-Americans were arrested and NAACP was waiting for the right person to be arrested
 - So, the day after she was arrested, the African Americans refused to take the bus and lasted for about a year
-- This is when Dr. King rose as the face o
+- This is when Dr. King rose as the face of the civil rights movement
 	- He was new to Montgomery as a Baptist leader
 	- He was from a middle-class family who had a decent sum of money
 	- He promoted the boycott
+- Montgomery fought against this and arrested people like King and went all the way to the Supreme Court
+	- It ruled that the busses must integrate
+- This was the first massive movement of the civil rights movement